squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 If you are uncertain about your system's C compiler, The GNU C compiler is widely available and supplied in almost all operating systems.
 It is also well tested with Squid.
 If your OS does not come with GCC you may download it from [[ftp://ftp.gnu.org/gnu/gcc|the GNU FTP site]].
 In addition to gcc, you may also want or need to install the ''binutils'' package.

+[[Squid-3.0]] and later will need a C++ capable compiler.

 === What else do I need to compile Squid? ===

+You will need the automake toolset for compiling from Makefiles.

 You will need [[http://www.perl.com/|Perl]] installed on your system.

+Each feature you choose to enable may also require additional libraries or tools to build.

 === How do I apply a patch or a diff? ===